October 10, 2024

 Two out of five small to medium-sized businesses (SMBs) run some form of pay-per-click advertising.

-If you're here to learn how to launch and run a Google Ads campaign that converts prospects into customers, read on.
+However, online ad campaigns are known to increase brand awareness by up to 80% If you're here to learn how to launch and run a Google Ads campaign that converts prospects into customers, read on.

 We'll cover everything you need to know about Google Adwords automated bidding vs. manual bidding.